SAMHIN programs

 Our future plans include the following:

-• Conducting educational workshops to help people understand mental health and wellness and overcome roadblocks to accessing care
+• Develop new partnerships and collaborations to bring educational workshops to more communities to improve mental health literacy and help overcome roadblocks to accessing care.